sinnedramos08/Remote-Control-Arduino-Car/README.md

 ## Software Setup
 - Arduino IDE: Download and install from [Arduino's official website](https://www.arduino.cc/en/software).
 - Libraries: Ensure you have the necessary libraries installed, such as RF24 for the NRF24L01 module.
-You can install libraries using this [link](https://github.com/nRF24/RF24)
+You can install using this [link](https://github.com/nRF24/RF24)

 ## Wiring Diagram for Joystick Remote Controller
 ![Joystick Schematic](https://github.com/user-attachments/assets/66091d25-dc25-4db1-84fe-d9929f72de23)